-- If after reviewing the factors listed above the IEP team considers it unlikely that the student will attain or maintain skills and behaviors relevant to IEP goals and objectives, the student is ESY eligible. - If a child's IEP team determines, on an individual basis, that ESY services are necessary for the provision of a Free Appropriate Public Education (FAPE) as outlined in the IEP, then the child is eligible. - The IEP team will NOT consider the desire or need for any of the following as the basis for needing ESY services: - Day care or respite care services - A summer recreation program - Other programs or services which, while they may provide educational benefit, are not required to ensure the provision of FAPE
+- If after reviewing the factors listed above the IEP team considers it unlikely that the student will attain or maintain skills and behaviors relevant to IEP goals and objectives, the student is eligible for ESY services. - If a child's IEP team determines, on an individual basis, that ESY services are necessary for the provision of a free appropriate public education (FAPE) as outlined in the IEP, then the child is eligible. - The IEP team will not consider the desire or need for any of the following as the basis for needing ESY services: - Day care or respite care services - A summer recreation program - Other programs or services which, while they may provide educational benefit, are not required to ensure the provision of FAPE

-Step 3: Documenting the determination on the IEP format
+Step 3: Document the determination on the IEP format (see Figures 1, 2, and 3 on the following pages)